Francis Drake's circumnavigation: Last raids

-Drake then raided the settlements of El Realejo and Sonsonate finding little of value.
+Drake then raided the settlements of El Realejo and Sonsonate, finding little of value.
 At Guatulco the English went ashore against little resistance and promptly sacked the place.
 The booty was considerable; a heavy golden chain along with 7,000 pesos in silver was looted.
-There were plenty of provisions like water casks and food which the crew desperately needed but also fine China and silks, more maps of the Manilla galleon route and a number of slaves.
+There were plenty of provisions like water casks and food which the crew desperately needed but also fine china and silks, more maps of the Manilla galleon route and a number of slaves.
 Drake stayed for a couple of days, following which he released all the Spanish captives.
 The Portuguese pilot Nuno da Silva was also released here; he had gone beyond his usefulness having little to no knowledge beyond the Magellan straits.
 He was also told that he was to give false information to the Spanish in a double bluff in that Drake had intended to go home via the Northwest Passage.
 Guatulco would prove to be Drake's last raid on the West Coast of New Spain.

-Nuno da Silva was later questioned by the Spanish in regards to Drake's whereabouts – he was tortured and interrogated, giving the information that Drake wanted them to hear, in that he was heading for the Northwest passage.
-The Spanish however did not believe this as Drake had actually hoped.
+Nuno da Silva was later questioned by the Spanish in regards to Drake's whereabouts – he was tortured and interrogated, giving the information that Drake wanted them to hear, in that he was heading for the Northwest Passage.
+The Spanish however did not believe this, as Drake had actually hoped.
 At the same time the Spanish pursuit was going nowhere, having caught no sight of any English ships.
-In the end Toledo had no real desire to overtake Drake who they thought must be much further North.
-Toledo proceeded to Panama where the 'pursuit' ended.
+In the end Toledo had no real desire to overtake Drake, whom they thought must be much further north.
+Toledo proceeded to Panama, where the "pursuit" ended.
 Nevertheless, the Spanish continued to guard the routes where they thought Drake would turn around to head back via the Straits of Magellan.

 California and Pacific North West

-Drake sailed north to seek a shortcut back to England via the hypothetical Strait of Anián, a supposedly navigable shortcut connecting the Pacific and Atlantic.
+Drake headed North to seek a shortcut back to England via the hypothetical Strait of Anián, a supposedly navigable shortcut connecting the Pacific and Atlantic.
 The strait was speculated to exist at about 40 degrees north.

-In May Drake's two ships passed the Baja Peninsula and continued North.
-Prior to Drake's voyage, the western coast of North America had only been partially explored in 1542 by the Spanish explorer Juan Rodriguez Cabrillo.
-Intending to avoid further conflict with Spain, Drake navigated northwest of Spanish presence.
-By navigating well beyond where Cabrillo had asserted Spanish claim in the Pacific Northwest, Drake searched for a suitable bay to repair and careen his ship for the journey back to England.
+In May, Drake's two ships passed the Baja Peninsula and continued North.
+Prior to Drake's voyage, the western coast of North America had only been partially explored in 1542 and 1543 by the Spanish explorer Juan Rodriguez Cabrillo and pilot Bartolomé Ferrer.
+Intending to avoid further conflict with Spain, Drake navigated north of the Spanish presence.
+By navigating well beyond where Ferrer had asserted a Spanish claim in the Pacific Northwest, Drake ended up searching for a suitable bay to repair and careen his ship for the journey back to England.

-On 5 June 1579, the ship briefly made first landfall at South Cove, just south of Coos Bay or at Whale Cove near Depoe Bay and gathered fresh water and food.
-Although Drake may have possibly reached a latitude as high as 48 degrees, his northward progress was ultimately stopped by foul weather in the northeast trade winds belt.
-Upon failing to locate the strait, Drake went no further North and instead headed back south.
+On 5 June 1579, the ship made a landfall at South Cove, just south of Coos Bay or at Whale Cove near Depoe Bay and gathered fresh water and food.
+Although Drake may have reached earlier on a latitude as high as 48 degrees, his northward progress was ultimately stopped by foul weather in the northeast trade winds belt.
+Drake went no further North and instead headed back South.